yanagiba/swift-lint/README.md

 ![Platforms](https://img.shields.io/badge/platform-%20Linux%20|%20macOS%20-red.svg)
 ![License](https://img.shields.io/github/license/yanagiba/swift-lint.svg)

-The Swift Lint is a static code analysis tool for improving quality and reducing defects by inspecting [Swift](https://swift.org/about/) code and looking for potential problems like possible bugs, unused code, complicated code, redundant code, code smells, bad practices, and so on.
+Swift Lint (`swift-lint`) is a static code analysis tool for improving quality and reducing defects by inspecting [Swift](https://swift.org/about/) code and looking for potential problems, such as possible bugs, unused code, complicated code, redundant code, code smells, bad practices, and so on.

-Swift Lint relies on the [abstract syntax tree](https://github.com/yanagiba/swift-ast) of the source code for better accuracy and efficiency.
+Swift Lint relies on [Swift Abstract Syntax Tree (`swift-ast`)](http://yanagiba.org/swift-ast) of the source code for better accuracy and efficiency.

+Swift Lint is part of [Yanagiba Project](http://yanagiba.org).
+Yanagiba umbrella project is a toolchain of compiler modules, libraries, and utilities, written in Swift and for Swift.

 * * *